Short-term clinical wilderness therapy and assessment program

 - Ongoing functional assessment of each student results in integrated recommendations for further treatment

-Our wilderness therapy expeditions inspire self-discovery while focusing on connection with family and character development through challenge and adventure.
-Vantage Point by Aspiro students experience remarkable, positive change as they are inspired by nature and the process of personal growth.
+Our wilderness therapy expeditions inspire self-discovery while focusing on building a connection with family and character development through challenge and adventure.
+Vantage Point students experience remarkable, positive change as they are inspired by nature and the process of personal growth.

-While bootcamps focus on behavioral modification and extrinsic (external force) motivations, our Wilderness Adventure Therapy Program intrinsic (internal decision) motivation through the use of positive psychology and relationship based therapy techniques.
-Without the use of coercion, your child will learn how to problem solve, manage and assess risk, and drive their own motivation as opposed to being forced into actions.
-We invite, support and encourage participation from each of our students.
-Aspiro is a clinically sophisticated research based program licensed by the State of Utah.
+While other types of intervention focus on behavioral modification and extrinsic (external force) motivations, our Wilderness Adventure Therapy Program encourages intrinsic (internal decision) motivation through the use of positive psychology and relationship-based therapy techniques.
+Without the use of coercion, your child will learn how to problem-solve, manage and assess risk, and drive their own motivation as opposed to being forced into actions.
+We invite, support, and encourage participation from each of our students.
+Aspiro is a clinically sophisticated research-based program licensed by the State of Utah.

 Treatment as Unique as Your Child